vindarel/lisp-journey/content/blog/snippets-functional-style-more.md

 From
 [sjl's utilities](https://github.com/sjl/cl-losh/blob/master/losh.lisp)
 (thanks so much for the nice docstrings).
 The goal here is to read some code and learn about (hidden) gems.

-That's what I find interesting, I left things behind.
+The following snippets should be copy-pastable.
+They are the ones I find most interesting, I left some behind.

-Alexandria or Quickutil functions can be imported one by one with [Quickutil](http://quickutil.org/).
+To reduce the dependency load, Alexandria or Quickutil functions can be imported one by one with [Quickutil](http://quickutil.org/).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**